 I’m probably one of the more unconventional photographers.
 On my past two tours, I shot almost all my photos on my iPhone.
 When I’m on vacation, I don’t like to lug around my heavy cameras and equipment.
 And sometimes, not drawing too much attention with your big cameras in strange places is a good thing!
 It is less invasive and the locals tend to be friendlier.
 So here are a few helpful iPhoneography tips:

 Before your trip, search for specific geotags on Instagram to find good spots for pictures, and to see how others shoot their own photos in those locations.
 Then, emulate the ones you like!

 Shoot a lot of pictures

 Don’t just point and click once and walk away.
-The chance of getting a good photo are higher if you capture three, or five, or twelve!
+The chances of getting a good photo are higher if you capture three, or five, or twelve!
 Of course, don’t share everything you captured.
 Be critical of your own work and pick only the best ones to post on social media.

 Edit your images

 There are many apps out there that will enhance your images; my personal favorite is Snapseed.
-However, Instagram has certainly caught up with other, more robust photo editing apps, and often times, I just edit my photos using the tools of Instagram.
+However, Instagram has certainly caught up with other, more robust photo editing apps, and oftentimes, I just edit my photos using the tools of Instagram.
 Lightroom, VSCO, and SKWRT are all really awesome and user-friendly.